RiccardoMearini/UrmaDealGenie/docs/ExampleConfigs-LunarCrushPairRule.md

 # LunarCrush Pair Rule
 This rule changes a bot's pairs according to the top ranked coins on LunarCrush, either the Altrank or GalaxyScore.

 **NOTE:** Currently LunarCrush does not need an account or user specific API key to work.
 This may change in 2022 Q2 when LunarCrush changes their API.

+This rule also optionally uses a [CoinMarketCap (CMC) API](/README.md#optionally-create-a-coinmarketcap-api-key) to pick top ranked coins.
+Note that CMC's free API tier will be ok with a 5 minute frequency of UrmaDealGenie (default), as long as you don't specify more than top 200 coins (default) in the rule (see example 2 below).

 ## How to use this rule
 - Create a single or multipair bot in 3Commas (paper or real) and decide it's settings, start conditions etc.